UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-plot-ggplot2.md

 >
 > Modify the graph so that it plots `tokenProp` instead of `cases` on the y axis.
 >
-> The `aes()` function maps a visual property of the graph (for example what's on the y axis) to a variable in the data.
-Another visual property of the graph we can change is the point colour.
-Modify the aesthetic on your graph so that the colour (or color  - ggplot accepts either spelling) of the points depends on the region
->
 > > ## Solution to challenge 1
 > >
 > >